 Service-learning does not exist in a vacuum; it is a pedagogical tool that may enhance your teaching and allow students a new way to learn within a discipline.
 Accordingly, service-learning activities look very different from discipline to discipline, and have useful applications in all of them.

-Some sample service-learning syllabi in various disciplines may be viewed at: http://www.compact.org/initiatives/syllabi/
+Some sample service-learning syllabi in various disciplines may be viewed at here.

 Can staff log hours?

 Log your hours here.
-We will verify and track all reported hours, and even provide a staff Service Transcript upon request.
+We can verify and track all reported hours.
+Hours must logged and verified through our online OrgSync database.